As shown below, the Gradient Map effect can be used to add color and vivacity to images that run beneath graphics and text.

 1) Open the image in Photoshop.

 2) Open the Gradient Map tool (Image > Adjustments > Gradient Map) and click the gradient to edit the colors.
 In the Gradient Editor, select the bottom left square of the gradient.
-Click on the Color dropdown to open the Color Picker and enter the Jefferson Blue values.
+Click on the Color dropdown to open the Color Picker and enter the UVA Blue values.

 4) Once you have the Gradient Map made, click OK.
 Now you have a Gradient Map-treated image.